LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 3. ONE mapping is defined per index.
 Once the index has been created, we can only add *new* fields to a mapping.
 We CANNOT change the mapping of an *existing* field.
 4. If you must change the type of an existing field, you must create a new index with the desired mapping, then reindex all documents into the new index.

-Step 1: Index a sample document into a test index.
+**Step 1: Index a sample document into a test index.**

 The sample document must contain the fields that you want to define.
-These fields must also contain values that map closely to the field types that you want.
+These fields must also contain values that map closely to the field types you want.

 Syntax:
 ```